Stephen Cleobury: Beyond Cambridge

 Cleobury was president of the Royal College of Organists from 1990 to 1992.
 He was chief conductor of the BBC Singers from 1995 to 2007, and was then their conductor laureate.
 He performed with them themed concerts such as Shostakovich, Stalin and Soviet Russia in 2014, Creation songs in 2015, Tallis Lamentations in 2016, and for Remembrance Day 2017, Songs of Farewell.
 The latter was given at the King's College Chapel, and combined the world premiere of Thomas Simaku's The Scream with Hubert Parry's Songs of Farewell, and Duruflé's Notre Père and Requiem.
 In the concert celebrating the choir's 90th anniversary on 24 September 2014, he was one of four conductors to lead compositions written for the group.
 Cleobury served as a visiting fellow at the Louisiana State University School of Music for 2013–2014.

 Personal life

 Cleobury's brother Nicholas is also a conductor and his sister is a musician and teacher.
-His cousin Stephen Dean is a composer.
 Cleobury lived with his second wife, Emma Disley, whom he married in 2004, and their two daughters.
 He died of cancer in his hometown of York, on 22 November 2019, the liturgical feast day of Saint Cecilia, patron saint of organ players and musicians.
 He also had two children from his first marriage to Penny Holloway.